 Skin & Hair Glossary of ingredients & terms.
 Defining the hair and skin ingredients with meaningful results.
 Updated regularly.

-- Maca is often used in face creams.
+- Maca is Peruvian ginseng.
+It is often used in face creams.
 It reduces the effects of aging and gives skin strength.

 - Macadamia Oil